 7. Insist on the Highest Standards

-According to Amazon’s 14 leadership principles, the company expects its leaders to establish a high standard of conduct and performance.
+According to Amazon’s 14 principles, the company expects its leaders to establish a high standard of conduct and performance.
 They want leaders to be the driving factor in getting the best out of their teams.
 That means having standards that might even be seen as too high.
 That high bar is what teams should meet and surpass.

 8. Think Big